 Uptime Institute grants Brill Awards for Efficient IT (Brill Awards) to projects, ideas, and products that significantly improve energy productivity and resource use in IT.
 The program recognizes efficiency in the broadest sense of the word -- efficiency of capital deployment, technology, design, operations, and overall management.
 As a result, the Brill Awards showcases companies and technologies that improve the industry's ability to sustainably deliver IT services to the end user.

-The Brill Awards recognizes IT efficiency in six categories, across four global regions: North America, EMEA, Latin America and APAC.
-Up to 24 winners will be chosen across the following six categories:
+The Brill Awards recognizes IT efficiency in five categories, across four global regions: North America, EMEA, Latin America and APAC.
+Up to 24 winners will be chosen across the following five categories:

 - Data Center Design.
 For data center capital projects that demonstrate the ability to deliver significant energy and resource efficiency.
 The purpose of this category is to recognize the newest, most innovative data center designs.
 Therefore, no operational data is required.
 Data center owners and operators may submit in this category, and architects, engineers, or contractors of record can submit in partnership with a data center owner/operator.